teemubb/Ohjelmointi-3/README.md

 - All of the data including userdata and data posted by users is saved in a SQL database, which allows it to remain available across different runs of the program.

--SSL/TLS...

 ## Future improvements
 - Currently, only the user's password is saved in encrypted format into the database.
 However, it can be easily modified to also encrypt the username for extra security.
 - The SQL queries are vulnerable to SQL injection at the moment.
 This can and should be fixed by modifying the code to use only prepared statements.
 - Using ai or other methods to autofill descriptions for the locations.

-Additional features:

-Feature 6: User can create sightseeing paths with custom tour message,

-Feature 7: Sightseeing information can be updated,

-Feature 8: Server tracks how many times sightseeing location is "visited"